Yom Ha’atzmaut Song Festival

 Share a recording of your song for Greatest Hits, Volume II: email@example.com.

 A History of Celebration through Song

-In 1974, Mr. Itzhak Zohar, an Israeli teacher at our founding high school, Joseph Wolinsky Collegiate, brought an inspired idea to our community – a student Song Festival, built on the model of a similar annual event in Israel, would be the perfect way for students to celebrate Yom Ha’atzmaut.
+In 1974, Mr. Itzhak Zohar, an Israeli teacher at our founding high school, Joseph Wolinsky Collegiate, brought an inspired idea to our community.
+A student Song Festival, built on the model of a similar annual event in Israel, would be the perfect way for talented students to celebrate Yom Ha’atzmaut through music.

 Since then, Gray Academy – and Joseph Wolinsky Collegiate before it – has hosted this annual competition that invites students in Grades 5 through 12 to write and perform their own original songs before a live audience.

-Through the decades, the Yom Ha’atzmaut Song Festival has been a highlight of the school year, showcasing the incredible talents of our students and delighting audiences with songs that inspire and entertain.
+Through the decades, the Yom Ha’atzmaut Song Festival has been a highlight of the school year, showcasing the incredible talents of our students and delighting audiences with songs that celebrate Israel and Jewish themes.